imhicihu/ISKM2017/Guidelines_connection_streaming.md

 ###Technical data (minutae)
-* Official presentation format: PPT (Microsoft PowerPoint)
+* Official presentation format: PPT (Microsoft PowerPoint).
-* PowerPoint presentation must **not** be password protected
+* PowerPoint presentation must **not** be password protected.
 * Any image, video, music, typography embedded in the presentation (`.ppt`) shouldn't violate any copyright.
-* Any typography with non-western typeface should be sent separately (not all the operating systems render graphica objects in the same way).
+* Any typography with non-western typeface (i.e. chinese, japanese, vietnamese) should be sent separately: Not all operating systems render graphica objects in the same way.
-* Any video must be sent separately via organizer's committee email or WeTransfer.com to avoid digital corruption on the `.ppt` file.
+* Any video must be sent separately via Organizer's Committee email or WeTransfer.com to avoid digital corruption on the `.ppt` file.
+(VERIFY THIS)
-* Verify that your video can be seen by the media player `VLC` (videolan.org).
-If `yes`, you are out of trouble.
+* Verify that your video can be seen by the media player `VLC` (https://www.videolan.org/vlc/).
+If `positive`, you are out-of-trouble.